 Sunshine helps reset the clock and remind your body that it’s daylight and there’s still plenty of time before bed.

-When you’re having trouble focusing to start, it’s not the time for multitasking.
+When you’re having trouble in boosting your concentration, it’s not the time for multitasking.
 Choose one task to focus on at a time.
 If you try to do too many things at once, you run the risk of doing a mediocre or poor job on everything.
 Focus on doing one task well, and then move on to the next one.

 If you’re trying to focus on a large task, it may be more difficult to avoid distractions and narrow your focus.
 When you find this to be the case, try breaking that large task into smaller chunks.
 This way, you can commit to completing a section before you do anything else.